8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 Solution: One of the best ways to humanize the customer experience is to start prioritising personalization and convenience for your customers.

-The use of video chat for customer service has exploded by 400% over the last few years, and there are some good reasons why.
+The use of video chat for customer service has surged over the last few years, and there are some good reasons why.

 Not only does it provide your customers with a convenient and personalized way to engage with your company, it’s also proven to be more effective than live chat as a communication tool.

-For instance, while video chat immediately helps to create a personal connection between customers and advisors, it also allows you to give customers instant answers.
+For instance, while video chat apps immediately help to create a personal, face-to-face connection between customers and agents, it also allows you to give customers faster solutions.

-It means that video chat is not only the smart choice in terms of humanizing your website, but also in terms of achieving customer service efficiency too.
+It means that video call software is not only the smart choice in terms of humanizing your website, but also in terms of achieving customer service efficiency too.

 Undoubtedly, working to improve customer service is an important endeavor for any business.